DanLen97/angular-config/projects/config/README.md

 ### 3. Use the config in your application

-Inject `Config` in your application to access the config.
+Inject `Config` in your application to directly access the config.

 ```typescript
 import { Config } from './config.model';